pachyderm/docs-content/latest/contribute/docs-style-guide.md

 ---
 # metadata #
 title: Documentation Style Guide
-description: Learn how to contribute content to {{% productName %}}'s documentation.
+description: Learn how to contribute content to the documentation.
 date:
 # taxonomy #
 tags:  ["developers"]